Are you mired in a lawsuit with a business partner?

-For a more comprehensive list of our PRACTICE AREAS– click here or contact the Burg Simpson Colorado corporate litigation attorneys right now!
+For a more comprehensive list of our CASE AREAS– click here or contact the Burg Simpson Colorado corporate litigation attorneys right now!

 WHAT IS BUSINESS AND COMMERCIAL LAW?

 Business and commercial law are so frequently paired together because both areas of law feature multiple crossover issues.
 Most attorneys familiar with one of law are usually well versed in the other.

 Business law: This area falls under the jurisdiction of both state and federal laws.
 The foundation is built on federal law, which oversees stocks, investments, workplace safety, employment laws, and the environment.
 States can build on top of that, though, with their own laws – in these areas and others – in the form of licensing requirements and regulations for starting and running a company.

 Commercial law: The Uniform Commercial Code bears the responsibility for regulating commercial law in the United States.
 The UCC, which debuted in 1952, is a set of laws that governs commercial transactions.
 Every state have adopted at least some part of the UCC – Louisiana and Puerto Rico only some, while American Samoa hasn’t at all – but every state is free to do what they want.